bahrus/templ-mount/README.md

 const template = await TemplMount.template(myURL);
 ```

 Retrieving HTML, but not displaying anything is a rather unsatisfying "Hello world" experience.
-For a more satisfying experience, add an attribute -imp, which will be explained in more detail later:
+For a more satisfying experience, add an attribute imp-t, short for "import template", which will be explained in more detail later:

 ```html
 <body>